 You can make this spicy cauliflower soup even more interesting with lots of toppings.
 Feel free to use any of these suggestions:

 - Yogurt: Mix together yogurt, lemon juice, chilli flakes, salt, pepper and ground cumin.
 Drizzle on the soup before serving.
-(Same as in the recipe for red cabbage soup.)
+(Same as in the pumpkin soup with carrots and the recipe for red cabbage soup.)

 - Vegan option: Replace yogurt with coconut cream in the topping above.

 - Nuts: Toast some cashews or almonds.
 Chop them up and sprinkle on the soup.

 - Seeds: You can also use roasted sesame, nigella or sunflower seeds.

 - Herbs: Coriander leaves and mint leaves add a hint of freshness to the spiced soup.

 - Sauces and chutneys: Did you make any of the chutneys like restaurant-style green chutney or healthy avocado chutney?
 Drizzle a few spoons for deeper flavors.

 - Croutons: Dice a few slices of bread and toast.
 While toasting, add some garlic butter to make garlic croutons.
 Serve with the soup for a cozy, comforting dinner!

 - Fried onions: This cauliflower cashew soup tastes great with some crispy fried onions or shallots.